aaditya-29/Skill_Sharing_Platform/README.md

-# Taskoria – Skill Sharing Platform
+# Kamiyapp – Skill Sharing Platform

-Taskoria is a full-fledged web platform that connects skilled workers (like plumbers, electricians, mechanics) with users (requesters) who need on-demand services.
+Kamiyapp is a full-fledged web platform that connects skilled workers (like plumbers, electricians, mechanics) with users (requesters) who need on-demand services.
 The platform streamlines booking, inspection reporting, work tracking, feedback, and more — tailored to ensure a seamless workflow between service providers and clients.

 ## 🚀 Features